How inherited genes cause cancer

 We inherit genes from both our parents.
 If one of your parents has a gene fault you have a 1 in 2 chance (50%) of inheriting it.
 The more distant your relative with a gene fault is, the lower your chance of inheriting it.

 Generally, a cell must gather about 6 specific genetic faults before it becomes cancerous.
-So being born with one gene fault doesn’t mean you will definitely get cancer.
-You are at a higher risk than someone without that gene fault because genetically you are one step further down the road to getting cancer.
+So being born with one gene fault doesn’t mean that you will definitely get cancer.
+But you are at a higher risk than someone without that gene fault.
 Doctors call this having a genetic predisposition to cancer.

 If you have a faulty gene your doctor may be able to give you an idea of how much your risk is increased compared to the general population.